amsb/react-evoke/README.md

 }
 ```

-On first render, the quote data for `quoteId` 1 isn't yet available, so the render is suspended while the `loadQuote(quoteId)` initializer action fetches it and updates the Store state.
-Once the action is completed, React Suspense retries the render which succeeds because the quote data has been loaded by the `loadQuote` action.
+On first render, the quote data for `quoteId` `1` isn't yet available, so the render is suspended while the `loadQuote(quoteId)` initializer action fetches it and updates the Store state.
+Once the asynchronous action resolves, React Suspense retries the render which succeeds because the quote data was loaded by the `loadQuote` action.

 You can [browse a simple yet complete example](https://github.com/amsb/react-evoke/blob/master/examples/nutshell/src/index.js), or walk through how to use Evoke block by block below.

+## Guide

-## Store
+### Store
 Using Evoke involves three primary building blocks:

 1. A **Store** for shared state
 2. Asynchronous **actions** for updating shared state
-3. Access shared state with **UseStore** component or **useStore** hook (React 16.7+)
+3. Access shared state with **UseStore** component or **useStore** hook

 The `Store` *component* holds shared application **state** and a registry of **actions** for modifying that state: